ICC World Test Championship: All you need to know about the longest format’s latest evolution

 Format

-Each of the nine teams in the WTC plays three home and three away series.
+Each of the nine teams in the WTC play three home and three away series.
 The number of matches in each series can vary between a minimum of two matches to a maximum of five matches.
 However, the number of matches are not the same for all teams.

 England will play the highest number of Tests, with 22 scheduled, thanks to four- and five-match series against Australia, South Africa and India.
 Pakistan and Sri Lanka, however, will only play 13 matches each in the two-year period.